 Jaemi Blair Loeb conducts orchestral, choral, wind band, chamber, and opera ensembles, advocating for new music and collaborating with composers at every opportunity.
-She is currently Music Director of the Centre College Orchestra, Director of Chamber Music, and a visiting assistant professor of music at Centre College, in Danville, KY.
-In 2011, Jaemi founded the innovative Neighborhood Orchestra, the Houston Heights Orchestra, of which she is the Artistic and Music Director.
-Before leaving Houston, Jaemi was also Music Director of HaZamir Houston and Choir Director at Congregation B'€™rith Shalom.
+She is currently Director of Instrumental Ensembles and Assistant Professor of Music at Centre College, where she is Music Director of the Centre College Orchestra and Centre College Wind Ensemble.
+She also teaches courses in music and Humanities, directs the Centre Pep Band, and organizes various music department events.
+In 2011, Jaemi founded the innovative Neighborhood Orchestra, the Houston Heights Orchestra, which continues to thrive and enrich the Heights community.

 Jaemi is a confident musical leader, equally at home with standard, 20th century, and brand new repertoire.
 Her technical knowledge extends from the particulars of orchestral instruments to the inner workings of synthesizers and social media.
 She is dedicated to using this knowledge to integrate orchestral performance into the lives of players and listeners.